Arejula11/are.dev/src/content/posts/NeoVim.md

 Last week, we explored [Vim](https://are-dev.es/posts/vim), a fast, keyboard-driven text editor that’s loved (and sometimes feared) by developers around the world.
 This week, we’re taking things a step further and diving into Neovim, a modern evolution of Vim that brings the same power and efficiency into today’s workflows.

-Neovim takes the foundation of Vim and enhances it with modern features, better extensibility and a cleaner configuration system.
-It’s not a complete rewrite, rather a thoughtful reimagining of what Vim could be with a bit of modernization.
+Neovim takes everything that makes Vim great and updates it for today’s development needs.
+It keeps the same core editing philosophy, but adds modern features, easier customization, and better support for plugins and tools, making it feel faster and more flexible without losing the Vim you already know.

 If Vim is like a vintage sports car, reliable, fast and full of character, Neovim is the tuned-up version with a smoother engine, updated dashboard and better handling.
 You still get the same thrill, but with all the modern comforts developers expect today.